CRASHSpace/tuesday/_sweep/zone00/everyday_carry.md

 ##Getting Started

 There are lots of folks online demonstrating their "EDC," but don't just add the weight of other people's "shoulds".
 Make a list of the bags/wallets/vehicles that you naturally take with you and think about what's right to carry in each of them.
+Make a checklist for each bag.

 From a internet privacy and security standpoint, these would be the  items to consider.